ds4tech/ds4tech.github.io/index.md

 ## Introduction

-I'm Mateusz Szymczyk, a DevOps and Site Reliability Engineering consultant specializing in helping organizations accelerate their software delivery and build reliable, scalable infrastructure.
-Based in Wrocław, Poland, I work with companies globally to transform their development and operations practices.
+I'm Site Reliability Engineering consultant specializing in helping organizations accelerate their software delivery and build reliable, scalable infrastructure.
+I work with companies globally to transform their development and operations practices.

 ## Expertise